© Everyman Media

 The Audit Committee has the primary responsibility of monitoring the quality of internal controls and ensuring that the financial performance of the Group is properly measured and reported on.
 It receives and reviews reports from the Group’s management and external auditors relating to the interim and annual accounts and the accounting and internal control systems in use throughout the Group.
 The Audit Committee meets no less than twice in each financial year and has unrestricted access to the Group’s external auditors.
 The Audit Committee is chaired by Philip Jacobson and also includes Michael Rosehill.

-The Remuneration Committee consists of a committee chaired by Philip Jacobson and also includes Charles Dorfman and Michael Rosehill.
+The Remuneration Committee is chaired by Philip Jacobson and also includes Charles Dorfman and Michael Rosehill.
 The Remuneration Committee reviews the performance of the executive directors and makes recommendations to the Board on matters relating to their remuneration and terms of service.
 The Remuneration Committee also makes recommendations to the Board on proposals for the granting of share options and other equity incentives pursuant to any employee share option scheme or equity incentive plans in operation from time to time.
 The Remuneration Committee meets as and when necessary.

-The Nomination Committee consists of a committee chaired by Philip Jacobson and includes Paul Wise and Charles Dorfman.
+The Nomination Committee is chaired by Philip Jacobson and includes Paul Wise and Charles Dorfman.
 The Nomination Committee considers the selection and re-appointment of Directors.
 It identifies and nominates candidates to fill Board vacancies and regularly reviews the structure, size and composition (including the skills, knowledge and experience) of the Board and makes recommendations to the Board with regard to any changes.
 The Nominations Committee also considers succession planning and makes recommendations to the Board as appropriate.

 The Board is satisfied that each of the Directors is able to allocate sufficient time to the Company to discharge their responsibilities effectively.